gabriel-ferreira-life/Spotify_Analysis/README.md

 7 - Final Predictions
 8 - Conclusion

-## Project on the above PDF document.
+## The project is in the above PDF document.